Register to get access to free programming courses with interactive exercises

 Mixins as functions

-You can create the necessary number of mixins, but if the elements are subject to a single design system, it's not the most convenient option because if you need to change the overall style of the buttons, you'll need to edit each mixin.
+You can create the necessary number of mixins.
+But if the elements are subject to a single design system, it is not the most convenient option because if you need to change the overall style of the buttons, you will need to edit each mixin.

-Let's add the ability to pass some text to the mixin with the button.
-To do this, when we define a mixin, we put the arguments we need in brackets The name of the argument is completely up to you.
-Arguments inside mixins are interpreted as an ordinary variable, so we work with it in a fairly standard way.
+Let us add the ability to pass some text to the mixin with the button.
+To do this, when we define a mixin, we put the arguments we need in brackets.
+The name of the argument is up to you.
+The program interprets arguments inside mixins as an ordinary variable, so we work with it in a standard way:

 mixin button(title)